 Our event?
-Wear red, Go Red, or paint your community red, and then share your pictures with us here or on our Facebook page through Feb.
+Wear red, Go Red, or paint your community red, and then share your pictures using #GoRedSelfie through Feb.
 28 to get involved.
 You can also start a National Wear Red Day® Fundraiser to show your support.
-When you Go Red, you help women just like you fight back against heart disease—the number one killer of women—through greater support, research and funding.
+When you Go Red, you help save women’s lives through greater support, research and funding.

 A Decade of Success

 Since the first National Wear Red Day® in 2003, we’ve made tremendous strides in the fight against heart disease in women.
 Through research and education to healthy lifestyle changes, we’re proud that:

 - Nearly 90% have made at least one healthy behavior change.

 - More than 50% have increased their exercise.

 - 6 out of 10 have changed their diets.

 - More than 40% have checked their cholesterol levels.

 - One third has talked with their doctors about developing heart health plans.